Skip to main content

 • “I think the price is right for the amount of content and, if you're like me and enjoy working a silly little job after your real job, it's got great replayability.”

-• “There are multiple endings you can get, so the replay value is pretty high.”
+• “There are multiple endings you can get so replay value is pretty high.”

 • “Absolutely no replay value.”

-• “The dev team should provide improvements to the end game boredom by enhancing the main storyline to increase the game's replayability.”
+• “Devs should provide improvements to the end-game boredom by enhancing, enlarging, and expanding the main storyline to improve the game's replayability.”

 • emotional